Semrush helps you:

 The next time you create a blog post, podcast episode or Instagram Story, ask yourself:

-For example, I include a link to my channel in every lead magnet:
+For example, I included a link to my channel in every lead magnet:

 Link to channel in lead magnet

-I even promote my channel in podcast interviews:
+I even promoted my channel in podcast interviews:

 Brian promotes the Backlinko YouTube channel in podcast interviews